khadas/khadas_docs/linux/source/vim1/WiringPi.md

 ## Notes

-If you need to use the special pin functions of wiringPi-Python, you'll need to confirm that the corresponding configuration is enabled in the .dtb file.
+If you need to use the special pin functions of wiringPi-Python, you'll need to confirm that the corresponding configuration is enabled in the dtb file.

 WiringPi includes many functions, not limited to just controlling the output of GPIO pins and reading pin levels.